Group Trips Manager

 Dom joined the Group Trips team for Projects Abroad in 2015 after graduating with a Geology degree from the University of Brighton.
 He is the Content Creator for the UK Groups website as well as assisting the team in visiting schools, groups and careers fairs.
 Dom enjoys playing gigs with his band and numerous sports including skating, skiing, surfing and mountain biking.

-Dom has visited Sri Lanka.
+Dom has visited Sri Lanka and Tanzania.

 Where is the most beautiful location / country you have been to?Without a doubt, I’d have to say standing on Inspiration Point in Yosemite National Park in California; USA was truly breath-taking.
 No wonder it’s a popular desktop background!